 Portrait from the 1920 Nebraska Blue Book.

 The following dual profile highlights the lives of two politically inclined men named "Alcinous".
 Alcinous, (for those of you who didn't pay attention in history class) was the name of two ancient Greek figures, the first of which was a "middle Platonist" philosopher.
-The second (and more well recorded) Alcinous was King of the Phaiacians, and was featured in both Homer's Odyssey as well as the myth of Jason and Argonauts.
+The second (and better recorded) Alcinous was King of the Phaeacians and was featured in both Homer's Odyssey as well as the myth of Jason and Argonauts.
 First to be profiled today is one Alcinous Thomas Bratton, an Ohio native who would find prominence as a publisher and politician in Nebraska, serving as a delegate to that state's Constitutional Convention in 1920.

 Born in the village of Eden, Ohio on December 24, 1852, Alcinous T. Bratton was one of eight children born to Ira and Deborah Thomas Bratton.
 He is recorded by the 1920 Nebraska Blue Book as having received his early schooling in a "log schoolhouse".
 He attended the Angola Academy at Steuben County, New York and later taught school during the winter months in 1870-71.
 He would later serve as a principal of the academy at Alvarado, Indiana from 1872-73 and later left this employ to study at the Hillsdale College, located in Michigan.
-In 1874 he left Hillsdale to serve as the principal of the Fremont, Indiana Academy, remaining in this post until mid 1875.
+In 1874 he left Hillsdale to serve as the principal of the Fremont, Indiana Academy, remaining in this post until mid-1875.
 Bratton later entered upon study at the University of Michigan at Ann Arbor, graduating in the class of 1877.
-In that same year he married to Hattie S. Stevens and the couple later became the parents to two sons, Lillo (born 1881) and Leslie (born ca. 1886).
+In that same year, he married to Hattie S. Stevens and the couple later became the parents of two sons, Lillo (born 1881) and Leslie (born ca. 1886).

 Bratton practiced law in Angola, Indiana in the late 1870s and in March of 1879 he and his wife removed from Ohio to Beaver City (located in Furnas County, Nebraska) where they would purchase a home.
 He developed an interest in publishing in his new home county and in September of 1879 took over the editorship of the Beaver City Times.
 In 1881 Bratton was elected as Judge of Furnas County and served until being elected as County Attorney in 1882.

 The Bratton family removed to the city of Hastings in Adams County, Nebraska around 1885 and in that year took on the ownership of the Hastings Nebraskan.
 He continued to be affiliated with this paper for several years afterward and in 1901 became the city clerk of Hastings, serving in this capacity for over three decades.
 In 1920 he was elected as a delegate to the Nebraska Constitutional Convention, and following his service returned to his duties as Hastings city clerk.
-Bratton's final years were marred by ill health resulting from an attack of influenza in 1932, and he resigned from the clerks office in 1933.
+Bratton's final years were marred by ill health resulting from an attack of influenza in 1932, and he resigned from the clerk's office in 1933.
 He died three years later at the home of his son Lillo on November 13, 1936, shortly before his 84th birthday.
 A burial location for Alcinous Bratton and his family is unknown at this time.

 Portrait courtesy of the Minnesota State Historical Society website.